Lucas-HenriqueAntonio/SP_Public_Transport_Data_Analysis/README.md

 If preferred, the dataset used for the predictive model can be downloaded from the following link: https://drive.google.com/drive/folders/1EgNskZVkLbQ7Ev2rbd_Yjhj6NVZNCJdR?usp=drive_link

+Users who download the dataset directly may simply skip the first three code blocks and proceed straight to running the predictive model.

 Ensure that the dataset is properly placed in the expected directory for the notebook to run without errors.